bcass/dcdp-rules/README.md

 ## III – COUNTY OFFICERS AND THEIR DUTIES

 ### Section 1.
 COUNTY CHAIR
-1. The County Chair shall: (i) serve as chief executive officer of the Douglas County Democratic Party; (ii) direct the daily activities of the Executive Director; (iii) serve as the party spokesperson and representative of the County Party at all official party functions; (iv) state the position of the Douglas County Democratic Party on issues with the advise and consent of the Central Committee; (v) preside over all meetings of the Central Committee, fundraisers and other events sponsored by or performed under the auspices of the national, state or other component of the Democratic Party; (vi) and appoint any non-voting members of the Executive Committee to assist in the administration of county party affairs with the advice and consent of the Central Committee.
+1. The County Chair shall: (i) serve as chief executive officer of the Douglas County Democratic Party; (ii) direct the daily activities of the Executive Director; (iii) serve as the party spokesperson and representative of the County Party at all official party functions; (iv) state the position of the Douglas County Democratic Party on issues with the advise and consent of the Central Committee; (v) preside over all meetings of the Central Committee, fundraisers, and other events sponsored by or performed under the auspices of the national, state or other component of the Democratic Party; (vi) and appoint any non-voting members of the Executive Committee to assist in the administration of county party affairs with the advice and consent of the Central Committee.
 1. The County Chair shall be an ex-officio member of any committee of the Douglas County Democratic Party.

 ### Section 2.
 COUNTY VICE CHAIR